AuDigitalHealth/ci-fhir-stu3/pages/PrescriptionDispenseLists/_includes/composition-pdl-1-intro.md

 * a list entry will be sent
 * if the list is generated from a filter or search query a provenance entry is expected

-When the list is a prescription and dispense list
+When the list is a prescription and dispense list it is expected that:
 * code will be 100.32015 "Prescription and Dispense List"
 * section content will be supplied as either:
   * one section of type Prescription and Dispense List